BADGES & CERTIFICATES SALE EVENINGS: Tues 10th, Thurs 12th (6.45-7.45pm) and Sunday 15th May (5 to 6pm). Sale Poster. DETAILS ON BADGES PAGE

 Welcome to the website of Clevedon Amateur Swimming Club!
 We are a friendly club aiming to promote and encourage the sport of competitive swimming.
-Based in Clevedon in North Somerset, we are affiliated to the Somerset County ASA and the Amateur Swimming Association South West, and are accredited to Swim21 at Teaching and Skill Development level.
+Based in Clevedon in North Somerset, we are affiliated to the Somerset County ASA and the ASA South West, and are accredited to Swim21.

 The Club operates in a friendly atmosphere which encourages its members to develop in a relaxed but committed environment.
 Members that show commitment will undoubtedly personally benefit from the results of their hard work, as well as having the satisfaction of being a member of a great team of friends.